MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 The code inside of the loop is pretty straightforward.
 We check for the two possible cases.
 If the player turn has a value `.WaitingToRollDice`, we call the `rollDice()` function.
 If the value is `.Done` we print the result of the dice roll and terminate the loop by setting `done` to `true`.

-If you run this code often enough (by making small changes in the playground file) you should get lucky and see case in which the dice is actually rolled twice:
+If you run this code often enough (by making small changes in the playground file) you should get lucky and see a case in which the dice is actually rolled twice:

 ![](dice_roll.png)